 Part of the reason for the low valuations is that many mainland firms encourage underwriters in Hong Kong to compete based on the size of the cornerstone investment they are able to lock in, says Espinasse.
-That may sound like a good incentive in theory, but in practice some degree of coordination between banks is necessary to prevent key investors from being put off by multiple pitches for the same listing.
+That may sound like a good incentive in theory, but in practice some degree of coordination between banks is necessary to prevent key investors from The CSRC is also trying to create more financing options for the economy being put off by multiple pitches for the same listing.